biswas/Transverse_energy_analysis/README.txt

 	 centralities; combine what quantities associated with the centralities though? the spectra (in which case, how do the errors add up?) or the end results (in which case also, how do the errors add up)?
+	 -> for quantities k1 and k2 that add up as k = k1 + k2 and have
+	  associated uncertainties dk1 and dk2, the uncertainty in k is given by dk = sqrt(dk1^2 + dk2^2)

 ..................................................................................
 - add errors to cross-check plots and see if they match better with: